ricallinson/pi-pxe-boot/README.md

 # Setup PXE Boot on a Pi

-## Creating a Raspbian SD Card
+## Creating a Raspbian SSD Card

-First create a SD card with the latest [Raspbian Lite](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) image (these are OSX commands).
+First create a SSD card with the latest [Raspbian Lite](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) image (these are OSX commands).

 	diskutil list
 	diskutil unmountDisk /dev/disk<disk# from diskutil>